hyderr98/DemoProlog-/README.md

 Percentage of tests passed: 100
 ```

 This program will tell you the percentage you will get from the unit tests.
-Most of your grade will come from that percentage.
-Your code will be reviewed for the assessment and grading criteria.

 ## Recommendation